 - Reviewing policies and procedures to ensure equitable recruitment, training, and retention processes in all areas of our organization;

-- Scrutinizing and reviewing Festival and Season procedures to ensure IBPoC, women, and nonbinary people are being actively engaged, subsidized, supported, and provided equitable opportunity;
+- Scrutinizing and reviewing Event and Season procedures to ensure IBPoC, women, and nonbinary people are being actively engaged, subsidized, supported, and provided equitable opportunity;

 - Continually evolving our inclusion practices, including: